fmpfeifer/ShareazaParser/README.md

 - -s: generate csv spreadsheet (instead of text)

  Timestamps are exported as Unix epoch in text files, or as Excel date in csv files.

+ The Library1.dat, Library2.dat and/or Searches.dat files must be in the same folder as the script.